wansen96/lyrics-analysis/README.md

 # Verbal Complexity of Popular Song Lyrics
 UCSD ECE 143 Course Project Group 1

+### Members:
+- Jordan Field
+- Wansen Zhang
+- Yuekuan Luo
-Members: Jordan Field, Wansen Zhang, Yuekuan Luo, Daniel Shak
+- Daniel Shak

 This GitHub repository contains code and data files for the end-term project of ECE 143 at UC San Diego.
 The project in question was designed in order to analyze the verbal complexity of popular song lyrics, as recorded by the Billboard Top 100 lists.